Sani Lakatani

-Sani Elia Lagigietama Lakatani (born 4 June 1936) is a former Premier of Niue.
+Sani Elia Lagigietama Lakatani (4 June 1936 – 17 January 2026) was a Premier of Niue.
 He was a member of the Niue People's Party.

 Early life

 Lakatani served in the New Zealand Army as a corporal.
 He was deployed to Vietnam as part of the Whiskey2 deployment.

 Political career

 Early career

-He was first elected to the Niue Assembly in the 1990 election as a candidate for Young Vivian's Niue People's Action Party (NPAP).
+Lakatani was first elected to the Niue Assembly in the 1990 election as a candidate for Young Vivian's Niue People's Action Party (NPAP).
 On election night the NPAP believed it had a majority, but a leadership dispute between Vivian and Lakatani saw a group of MP's led by the latter switch sides to support Premier Robert Rex, who was elected on a 12–8 vote.
 Lakatani was appointed to Rex's Cabinet as Minister of Finance, but was sacked just five months later after circulating a petition calling for a change of leadership.

 He was re-elected in 1993 and reappointed Finance Minister by Frank Lui.
 He resigned in March 1994, but was reinstated by Lui in the leadup to a confidence vote.
 He subsequently lost his finance portfolio in a cabinet reshuffle in October 1994 and resigned from Cabinet on 8 November.
 Lakatani joined the opposition, which organised itself into the Niue People's Party and effectively deadlocked the assembly.
 With other members of the opposition, Lakatani boycotted meetings of the Public Expenditure Committee, and as a result his seat was declared vacant in August 1995.
 He was reinstated after a successful challenge before the High Court and the new Niue Court of Appeal, but in the interim was re-elected, coming sixth on the common roll in the 1996 election.

 In October 1995 Lakatani was charged with 22 counts of bribery and two of official corruption.
 Most of the charges were dismissed after the Niue Court of Appeal found that the law against corruption did not apply to Members of the Assembly, and the remaining charges were later dropped.